alphagov/accessibility-personas/source/chris/index.html.md

 Do the following tasks logged in as Chris:

-1. Find out what the explanation behind the question mark in the 'country' column is.
+1. There is a table.
+Its country column includes an explanation indicated by a question mark.
+Try to select that question mark to find out what the explanation is.
-2. Find out what the end date of the Algeria entry is.
+2. The end date column might be hidden.
+Try to find out what the end date of the Algeria entry is.

 [Version 1 - issues for Chris](bad.html)